Sam-Max/rcmltb/README.md

-unzipmirror - Mirror and extract to cloud zipmirror - Mirror and zip to cloud multizipmirror - Mirror and zip multiple files to cloud mirrorset - Select cloud/folder where to mirror mirrorbatch - Mirror Telegram files and links in batch to cloud leech - Leech from cloud to Telegram unzipleech - Leech and extract to Telegram zipleech - Leech and zip to Telegram
+unzipmirror - Mirror and extract to cloud zipmirror - Mirror and zip to cloud multizipmirror - Mirror and zip multiple files to cloud mirrorbatch - Mirror Telegram files and links in batch to cloud mirrorsel - Select cloud/folder for mirror leech - Leech from cloud to Telegram unzipleech - Leech and extract to Telegram zipleech - Leech and zip to Telegram